MCUdude/MegaCoreX/README.md

 ## Fast IO
 For timing critical applications the standard `digitalRead()` and `digitalWrite()` functions may be too slow.
-To solve this, MegaCoreX also includes some improved variants that compile down to a single instruction.
+To solve this, MegaCoreX also includes some improved variants that compiles down to a single instruction.
 Call `digitalReadFast(myPin)` or `digitalWriteFast(mypin, state)` to use these.
-Note that in order to gain any speed improvements, the pin number has to be a constant.
+Note that the pin number has to be known at compile time.

 ## Pin macros